 For example, a server-side web application exchanges the returned token for an access token and a refresh token.
 The access token lets the application authorize requests on the user's behalf, and the refresh token lets the application retrieve a new access token when the original access token expires.

-Important: You need to obtain authorization credentials in the Google Developers Console to be able to use OAuth 2.0 authorization.
+Important: You need to obtain authorization credentials in the Google API Console to be able to use OAuth 2.0 authorization.

 OAuth 2.0 flows